Bases, markers and routes

 - Colour selector: bases will be shown in the map with a house icon.
 The colour can be modified by clicking on the icon displayed in the menu.

-- Bases tools: by clicking on the different icons, from left to right, it is possible to:
+- General tools: by clicking on the different icons, from left to right, it is possible to:

 - Show/hide information of the base.